-- 11.1 All restrictions will expire if not reviewed by the sheriff clerk/department or unit head or senior manager before the end of the term set when the condition was imposed or within 6 months of the condition being imposed (whichever is the sooner).
+- 11.1 Where a restriction is applied for a period exceeding 6 months a review date will be set for no later than 6 months after the date of imposition of the restriction.
+That date will be specified within the restriction notification sent to the service user. - 11.2 Where a restriction is applied for a period of less than 6 months a review may be carried out before the expiry of the restriction if the unacceptable behaviour continues. - 11.3 All restrictions will expire if not reviewed by the sheriff clerk/department or unit head or senior manager before the end of the term set when the condition was imposed or within 6 months of the condition being imposed (whichever is the sooner).
 This is termed the "Expiry/Renewal Date".
 As part of the review, consideration will be given to the level of behaviour during the period of the restriction, and the restriction could be narrowed, lifted altogether or continued.
 If the review requires additional time due to the need to conduct further enquiries, the sheriff clerk/department or unit head or senior manager may choose to allow the restriction to remain in force pending his or her decision.
-Any such extension must be intimated to the service user and the restriction cannot be extended in this way by more than 2 months. - 11.2 The sheriff clerk/department or unit head or senior manager conducting the review should write to the service user at least 4 weeks prior to the Expiry/Renewal Date providing an opportunity to make written representations as to whether the restriction should be lifted.
+Any such extension must be intimated to the service user and the restriction cannot be extended in this way by more than 2 months. - 11.4 The sheriff clerk/department or unit head or senior manager conducting the review should write to the service user at least 4 weeks prior to the Expiry/Renewal Date providing an opportunity to make written representations as to whether the restriction should be lifted.
 This requirement does not apply if no contact details for the service user are available.
-Service users should be given at least 10 working days in which to respond. - 11.3 If the restriction is to be amended/extended the service user will be told in writing:- - 1) why a decision has been made to amend/extend the restriction; - 2) what the restricted contact arrangements are; - 3) how long the extended restriction will remain in force - 4) where the extended restriction period is more than 6 months a further review date in 6 months time should be specified; and - 5) that they can appeal the decision if not satisfied by contacting the Correspondence Manager, Scottish Courts and Tribunals Service, Saughton House Spur N1, Broomhouse Drive, Edinburgh, EH11 3XD. - 11.4 If the restriction does not require to be extended the service user will be told in writing:- - 1) the date the restriction ceases to have effect; and - 2) reference to the unacceptable actions policy and the expectation of future compliance.
+Service users should be given at least 10 working days in which to respond. - 11.5 If the restriction is to be continued/amended/extended the service user will be told in writing:- - 1) why a decision has been made to continue/amend/extend the restriction: - 2) what the restricted contact arrangements are; - 3) how long the continued/amended/extended restriction will remain in force

+- 4) where the continued/amended/extended restriction period is more than 6 months a further review date in 6 months time should be specified; and - 5) that they can appeal the decision within 20 working days after the date of notification if not satisfied by contacting the Correspondence Manager by post at Scottish Courts and Tribunals Service, Saughton House Broomhouse Drive, Edinburgh, EH11 3XD or by email at correspondence@scotcourts.gov.uk - 11.6 If the restriction does not require to be extended the service user will be told in writing:- - 1) the date the restriction ceases to have effect; and - 2) reference to the unacceptable actions policy and the expectation of future compliance.